 For cryptocurrency payments, CoinGate provides a bridge between traditional billing and crypto:

-• Multiple cryptocurrencies — Accept Bitcoin, Ethereum, Litecoin, and dozens of other coins
+- Multiple cryptocurrencies — Accept Bitcoin, Ethereum, and other coins supported by CoinGate

 How the Visual Flow Builder Works